D43N/D43N/README.md

 - 👋 Hi, I’m @Dami3n
-- 👀 I’m interested in ...
+- 👀 I’m interested in website development
-- 🌱 I’m currently learning basics of C++, Java, HTML5, CSS, JS, and abit of SAS.
+- 🌱 I’m currently learning basics of PHP, Python, C++, Java, HTML5, CSS, JS, and abit of SAS.
 - 💞️ I’m looking to learn more from github
 - 📫 How to reach me ...
-- 😄 Pronouns: him
+- 😄 Pronouns: Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: There are no fun facts about me.

 <!---
 D43N/D43N is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.